tomsquest/q.js/README.md

 ### ZSH Plugin for Q

-This plugin add the two functions seen above to your shell: https://github.com/tomsquest/q.plugin.zsh
+The [Q Plugin for ZSH](https://github.com/tomsquest/q.plugin.zsh) adds the two functions, `qq` and `rmqq`, as seen above to your shell.

 Usage with Zgen: